George Whitfield Jr.

-George Whitfield Jr. (born November 23, 1977) is an American former college football and Arena Football League quarterback.
+George Whitfield Jr. (born November 23, 1977) is an American former college football and arena football quarterback.
 He now resides in San Diego, California and is currently running a quarterback training academy Whitfield Athletix.
 He was introduced to football by his father, George Whitfield Sr., former collegiate football player at Wichita State in the early 1970s.

-High school career
+Early life

 George played for the Massillon Tigers, Massillon, Ohio, football team from 1992 to 1995.

 College

 In 1996 Whitfield was recruited to play by Jim Tressel, then the head coach of Youngstown State University.
 During the 1996 season, Whitfield was forced to watch from the sidelines, and as a result, he transferred to Tiffin University to play for Coach Bob Wolfe and the Dragons the following season.
 Between 1997 and 2000, Whitfield became Tiffin University's all-time leading passer, with 368 completions for 4391 yards and 39 touchdowns.

 Whitfield Athletix

 In 2004, he established Whitfield Athletix, a specialized quarterback training academy based out of San Diego, California.